natac13/My-Projects/README_hangman.md

     Have done both a clone of a repo and the branch of the master but I cant seem to figure out how it works other then making a new file and then not leetting me merge it back in
-    OR at least I cannot figur it out
+    OR at least I cannot figure it out

+Jan 30 2015

+## Made the switch to python v 3.4!

+* This is my first successful attempt to convert one of my running v2 script to v3 script.
+And I have also made to different branches so that I can keep working on and using python 2.7 for now.
+That is until the rest of the world hops on board.